 In order to receive a disability determination with a diagnosis of Pneumoconiosis, the SSA requires the establishment of the previous two criteria using specific tests.
 To test for a reduced lung capacity, the first possible qualifying condition for lung disease, measurements called the FEV (forced expiratory volume) and FVC (forced vital capacity) are taken using a device called a spirometer.
 The sufficiency of gas exchanges within the lungs is also tested, using diffusing capacity, or DLCO.
 The charts included on the Lung Disease section of the Listing of Impairments show which levels are required to qualify for a disability with that impairment.

 In addition to testing within the appropriate levels for these tests, the SSA requires the use of accurate imaging, including x-rays and CT scans, to verify the presence of the lung damage associated with Pneumoconiosis.
 Some doctors consider X-rays inconclusive when diagnosing Pneumoconiosis, as the condition can look similar to tumors.
 CT scans more accurately verify Pneumoconiosis.

 If your career as a coal miner or other industrial worker has caused you prolonged exposure to harmful dust and left you with a Pneumoconiosis diagnosis, you may be eligible for Social Security Disability benefits.

 Although early-stage Pneumoconiosis may not result in a totally disabling condition, more serious cases can leave you unable to perform work of any kind.
 Establishing weighty evidence in the form of doctor’s exams, tests, x-rays and CT scans will be a huge advantage to your case, as is your work record in a field known to expose you to harmful dust inhalation.
-To increase your chances of being granted disability benefits, it may be wise to obtain the expert advice of a disability lawyer to help you with your case.
+To increase your chances of being granted disability benefits, it may be wise to obtain the advice of a disability lawyer to help you with your case.